Some information on data protection follows, which corresponds to the current legal requirements. It was created by a lawyer.

 14.4.
 The decision as to whether we make any advance payments is made in accordance with Art.
 22 DSGVO solely on the basis of an automated decision on a case-by-case basis, which our software carries out on the basis of the information provided by the credit reference agency.

-14.5 If we obtain an explicit consent from you, the legal basis for the credit information and the transmission of the customer's data to the credit bureaus is the consent acc.
-Art.
-6 para.
-1 lit. a, 7 DSGVO.
-If no consent is obtained, our legitimate interests in the reliability of their claim for payment are the legal basis.
-Art.
-6 para.
-1 lit. f.
-DSGVO.
+14.5 If we obtain your express consent, the legal basis for the credit report and the transmission of the data to the credit agencies is the consent in accordance with Article 6 (1) (a), 7 GDPR.
+If consent is not obtained, our legitimate interests in the reliability of your payment claim are the legal basis in accordance with Art.
+6 Paragraph 1 lit.f GDPR.

 15.1.
 When contacting us (via contact form or e-mail), the details of the user for processing the contact request and their processing acc.
 Art.
 6 para.
 1 lit. b) DSGVO processed.